kunigami/kunigami.github.io/blog/_posts/2023-12-21-holomorphic-functions.md

 </proof>

-## Conclusion

-In this post we learned about holomorphic functions.
-Despire the scary name, their definition is relatively simple: functions that are differentiable everywhere in their domain.

-The similarity between complex differential with the ordinary differential hides an important difference, which has to do on how the "delta" approximates the limit.
-For the complex one, the limit must exist no matter how the delta $h$ tends to 0.

-We also saw an equivalence between functions that satisfy the Cauchy-Riemann equations and holomorphic functions.
-In a way this lets us define complex differentiation in terms of ordinary partial differentiation.

 ## Harmonic Functions

 Let $f$ be a twice differentiable function of two variables.
 The **Laplace operator** is defined as